AriJalk/SokobanStyleGame/README.md

 # SimplePuzzleGame

-Simple turn-based Sokoban-style game developed in Unity (C#) with possibility for modular components with entanglement-like behavior and interaction between objects of different types/colors.
-The game supports built-in levels as well as custom-levels created in the in-game level editor.
+Developed within a 2-week constraint, this simple turn-based Sokoban-style game in Unity (C#) offers modular components with entanglement-like behavior and interaction between objects of different types/colors.
+The game supports built-in levels as well as custom levels created in the in-game level editor, which features intuitive 'painting' tools for level design.

 Controls: